yuvalsol/POCOGenerator/README.md

 The demo demonstrates how to select specific database objects for POCO generating.

 A database object is selected when these two conditions are met:
 1. Explicitly included.
-Selecting a database object is done by `Settings` properties and methods that have `Include` in their name, such as
+Selecting a database object is done by `Settings.DatabaseObjects` properties and methods that have `Include` in their name, such as
-    - Settings.IncludeAll
+    - Settings.DatabaseObjects.IncludeAll
-    - Settings.Tables.IncludeAll
+    - Settings.DatabaseObjects.Tables.IncludeAll
-    - Settings.Tables.Include.Add(names)
+    - Settings.DatabaseObjects.Tables.Include.Add()
 2. Not explicitly excluded.
 The database object doesn't appear in any excluding setting, which have `Exclude` in their name, such as
-    - Settings.Tables.ExcludeAll
+    - Settings.DatabaseObjects.Tables.ExcludeAll
-    - Settings.Tables.Exclude.Add(names)
+    - Settings.DatabaseObjects.Tables.Exclude.Add()

 The tables code snippet shows picking just specific tables.
 The views code snippet shows selecting all the views and then excluding the views that are not needed.